 Bottom Line on the Glock 19X

-Accuracy, ambidextrous controls, no finger groves, night sights and what has become one of the most prolific overall configurations today — not bad for a gun “experts” seemed to think nobody wanted, and about as close to perfect as it gets, for me at least.
+Accuracy, ambidextrous controls, no finger groves, night sights and what has become one of the most prolific overall configurations today — not bad for a gun “experts” seemed to think nobody wanted.
+The G19X is about as close to perfect as it gets, for me at least.

 Glock 19X Specs